Wisconsin Health Informatics Degree Programs

 Campus Based - Visit Website

-The University of Wisconsin-Milwaukee offers Wisconsin's first PhD in Biomedical and Health Informatics, an interdisciplinary program with the Medical College of Wisconsin.
-It focuses on improving healthcare through information systems, offering six specialized tracks.
-Applicants typically need a master's degree, but exceptional bachelor's holders may apply.
-The program includes research opportunities, assistantships, and covers topics from medical informatics to ethics, preparing graduates for high-demand careers in healthcare and academia.
+The University of Wisconsin-Milwaukee offers Wisconsin's first PhD in Biomedical and Health Informatics, an interdisciplinary program in partnership with the Medical College of Wisconsin.
+This on-campus program is tailored for those with a master's in a related field, though exceptional bachelor's degree holders may apply.
+With six specialized tracks, the curriculum includes human pathophysiology and medical informatics, preparing graduates for high-demand careers in healthcare, research, and academia.
+Assistantships and fellowships are available to support students.

 • First in Wisconsin